 All this clamor, however, is in vain.
 The Proletarian Cultural Revolution has led the Chinese Socialist Revolution to a deeper stage of its development.
 It sweeps away the internal revisionist clique, unleashes the energies of the revolutionary masses for even more spectacular achievements in its progressive march, and encourages more vigorous actions in the liberating struggle of all peoples.
 It is the inevitable result of the intensification of class struggle in China and throughout the world.
 Although it has its particularities, it constitutes an objective necessity to consolidate the socialist regime in any country.
 Therefore, it had to project itself internationally.
 The Proletarian Cultural Revolution, given the proportions it assumed and its occurrence in a country as vast as China, could never be an arbitrary act of this or that personality, of this or that ruling group.
 There is no room for voluntarism or utopianism here.
-It is the revisionists who, by denving the class struggle under socialism, attribute supernatural powers to personalities and oppose the revolutionary action of the masses, thereby falling into voluntarism.
+It is the revisionists who, by denying the class struggle under socialism, attribute supernatural powers to personalities and oppose the revolutionary action of the masses, thereby falling into voluntarism.
 When the revisionists raise such false accusations, what they are seeking is to defend their Chinese revisionist comrades.
 It is entirely just that the Cultural Revolution rejects, through the freest and broadest criticism ever seen in any country, the bearers of bourgeois ideas and customs.

 As a real mass movement with defined ideological and political goals, the Cultural Revolution is being even better revealed in the revolutionary practice of the Chinese people.
 The most difficult and, at the same time, most essential mission of the dictatorship of the proletariat, after seizing power, cannot be limited to purely economic transformations.
 It must also be dedicated to achieving changes in the ideological domain, which do not confine themselves only to problems of literature, art, education, technology, and science.
-This is why Comrade Mao Zedong called the Cultural Revolution a great ideological revolution, one that touches the core of a person, their soul, and their beliefs.
-Therefore, it is also neither strange nor anti-Marxist that the Cultural Revolution puts into practice, through the highest socialist cultural conception, measures to transform people in Chinese society in accordance with the economic, political, and social demands of the proletariat and socialism.
+This is why Comrade interpret any of the forms of class struggle in isolation from the others.
+Therefore, the economic elimination of classes must be complemented by the political and ideological elimination, which is the decisive factor.